About Me

 Since I have always had a concurrent design practice, I have never viewed art and design as being hierarchical or completely separable.

-I started the ‘Tshirt Project’ some years ago, as a way to satirise the then art world – it’s snobbery, artifice and lack of transparency in both communication and dealings.
-I designed t-shirts with funny or provocative messages and comments on the art world and kept wearing them to exhibition openings.
+I started the ‘Tshirt Project’ a few years ago, as a way to satirise the art world – it’s snobbery, artifice and lack of transparency in both communication and dealings.
+I designed t-shirts with funny or provocative messages and comments on the then art world and kept wearing them to art exhibition openings.
 It was boom time on the Indian art scene and it caused quite a stir amongst the art community and was covered extensively by media.
-I enjoyed the ride, but very few understood it for what it really was- a humorous art project that was critical of some of the prevalent practices in the art world at the time.
+I enjoyed the ride, but very few understood it for what it really was – a humorous art project that was critical of some of the prevalent practices in the art world at the time.

-The series was a satirical critique on urban Indian consumer culture.
+The series was a satirical critique on urban consumer culture.
 It was called ‘MokshaShots Episode 2: Liberation thru’ Consumption’, which was shown solo in 2009/10.
-Since then, it has been shown in several parts of the world including New York, London, Amsterdam, Sydney and Berlin.
-I used the mandala form and deity caricatures to critique the way Gods are made out of people and brands and advertisements function as mandalas or objects of contemplation to acquire the consumer’s mindshare.
+Since then, it has been shown in several parts of the world.
+I used the mandala form and deity characters to critique the way we make Gods out of brands and advertisements function as mandalas or objects of contemplation to acquire the consumer’s mindshare.

 I had envisioned MokshaShots as an art and design practice.
-My influences included Yayoi Kusama, Takashi Murakami, Steve Jobs, Mariko Mori and Isamu Noguchi.
+My influences included Takashi Murakami, Yayoi Kusama, Steve Jobs and Mariko Mori.

-I got my drive back only at the end of 2013, when I reluctantly took a vacation to escape the air pollution in the city, which was making me sick.
+I got my drive back only at the end of 2013, when I reluctantly took a vacation to escape the air pollution in the city.

-I came to experience humour and pop art as so much more accessible because they are about everyday things and universal experiences.
-Abstract art on the other hand, is subtle, yet isolating in a way, as it is more conceptual.
+I came to experience humour and pop art as so much more accessible because they are about everyday things and experiences.
+Abstract art on the other hand, is subtle, yet isolating in a way as it is more conceptual.

-I have now spent considerable time introspecting on my new work and process.
-I now have more clarity and focus.
-MokshaShots has changed again – it is more intuitive, simpler and less laboured in concept, process and execution.
-I enjoy the process much more in its current form.
-And I’ve discovered that humour can heal as much as colour!
-And Moksh is, as philosophy describes it, in the moment, in living and negotiating the simple, everyday experiences…
+I have now spent considerable time introspecting on my work and process.
+I have more clarity and focus.
+My work has changed again – it is more intuitive, layered and direct in its approach (like me ;)) I enjoy the process much more in it’s current form.
+And I’ve discovered that humour can be healing as colour!
+And Moksh is, as philosophy describes it, in the moment, in living and negotiating the simple everyday experiences.
+That’s why I make Pop Art 🙂

 And so the journey continues.
 Hop on, it’s all fun ahead!